JN96/POV-Ray-Random-Items/README.md

 - random_items8K.png
 - random_items16K.png

-The code used to compile the scene is stored in random_items.pov
+The code used to compile the scene is stored in random_items.pov.